paul-hammant/qdox/README.md

 # In A Nutshell

-A custom built parser has been built using JFlex and BYacc/J. These have been chosen because of their proven performance and they require no external libraries at runtime.
+A custom-built parser has been built using JFlex and BYacc/J. These have been chosen because of their proven performance, and they require no external libraries at runtime.

 The parser skims the source files only looking for things of interest such as class/interface definitions, import statements, JavaDoc and member declarations.
 The parser ignores things such as actual method implementations to avoid overhead (while in method blocks, curly brace counting suffices).